ophinjay/org-chart/README.md

 * `showHoverColors` - Whenever the mouse hovers over a node, the color of that node will change if this option is enabled.
 * `editable` - If enabled, the user will be able to drag a node and drop it under another one i.e. the tree can be edited by enabling this option.

+> If only a static chart is required with no interactions, the options object can be avoided completely.

 ## Setting data
 Node data to be displayed by the chart can be input by invoking the `setData()` library method.
 The function expects a 2-D array with data in the following format